 Quick Guide 5: Illicit enrichment

-Andrew Dornbierer, Asset Recovery Specialist, explains what "illicit enrichment" or “unexplained wealth” mean – and how they can open the door to recovering stolen assets.
+In this quick guide the book's author Andrew Dornbierer, Asset Recovery Specialist, explains what "illicit enrichment" or “unexplained wealth” mean – and how they can open the door to recovering stolen assets.
 He covers:

 - What is illicit enrichment in a nutshell?

 - Why are illicit enrichment laws useful in anti-corruption efforts?

 - How is illicit enrichment investigated and prosecuted?